ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 5, 2035:**

+I've now posted Homework 1 on our class GitHub repo.

 **April 5, 1735:**

 A student sent me e-mail, saying simply that his try to run OMSI failed.
 Well, of course, that is not useful information. :-)